-Whether you’re new to coaching, returning after a break, or looking to stretch into new approaches, these sessions offer a regular opportunity to hone your skills alongside other coaches who care about their impact.
+Whether you’re new to coaching, returning after a break, or looking to stretch into new approaches, these sessions offer a regular opportunity to hone your skills alongside supportive peers.

 What are Coaching Practice Pods?